 The Intramurals and Campus Recreational Services program is a unique opportunity for members of the Fayetteville State University community to participate together in sports leagues, tournaments and special events.
-There are five team sports competitions: basketball, flag football, soccer, softball and volleyball.
-Other individual sports and special events include track, table tennis, racquetball, tennis and self-defense.
+There are four team sports competitions: basketball, flag football, soccer, and volleyball.
+Other individual sports and special events include track, bowling, and tennis.